 Yes.
-New Jersey players playing on PokerStars can play a wide variety of casino games.
-They may choose between slots, table games (like blackjack and roulette) video poker as well as live casino games.
+New Jersey players playing on PokerStars can play a wide variety of casino games at PokerStars’ Stars Casino NJ.
+They may choose between slots, table games (like blackjack and roulette), video poker, as well as live dealer casino games.

 PokerStars NJ also offers sports betting on its online poker platform via its FOX Bet NJ brand.

 It officially launched its full slate of operations in New Jersey on March 21, 2016.